Table of Contents

 Applicant Self-Identification Forms

 As required by federal regulations, the University of Iowa requests information from job applicants to monitor and report on its equal employment opportunity and affirmative action programs.
-Office of Institutional Equity, Equity Compliance accommodates this policy with the Applicant Self-Identification Form.
+Office of Civil Rights Compliance, Equity Compliance accommodates this policy with the Applicant Self-Identification Form.

 Submission of this information is voluntary.
 The information will not be shared or used in making employment decisions.
 If applicants choose not to answer these questions, they will not be excluded from consideration for employment.

-The Applicant Self-Identification Form is available for use if the position is not advertised on Jobs@UIOWA (See the university's Electronic Forms website under “Office of Institutional Equity, Equity Compliance”).
+The Applicant Self-Identification Form is available for use if the position is not advertised on Jobs@UIOWA (See the university's Electronic Forms website under “Office of Civil Rights Compliance, Equity Compliance”).
 Otherwise, this information is embedded within Jobs@UIOWA.

 (Faculty Searches Only) If uploading an applicant’s resume/cover letter through the manual process, a paper Self-Identification form will need to be sent to the applicant to include the requisition number, position title, and department/unit name are to be forwarded to OIE.